-The preferred treatment is to surgically remove the uterus and ovaries, or perform an ovariohysterectomy or "spay".
+The preferred treatment is to surgically remove the uterus and ovaries, by performing an ovariohysterectomy (spay).
 Cats diagnosed in the early stage of the disease are very good surgical candidates.
 The pyometra surgery is somewhat more complicated than a routine spay at this stage.
 However, most cats are diagnosed when they are quite ill, resulting in a more complicated surgical procedure and a longer period of hospitalization.
 Intravenous fluids are required to stabilize the cat before and after surgery.
 Antibiotics are usually given for two weeks post-operatively.

 I want to breed my cat in the future.
 Is there an alternative to surgery?

-For most cats, we strongly recommend surgery to treat pyometra.
-There is a medical approach to treating pyometra, although the success rate is widely variable and not without considerable risk and potential long-term complications.
-Prostaglandins are a group of hormones that lower the blood level of progesterone, relax and open the cervix, and cause he uterus to contract and expel bacteria and pus.
+For most cats, surgery is strongly recommended to treat pyometra.
+There is a medical approach to treating pyometra, although the success rate is highly variable and not without considerable risk and potential long-term complications.
+Prostaglandins are a group of hormones that lower the blood level of progesterone, relax and open the cervix, and cause the uterus to contract, therefore expelling the bacteria and pus.
 They can be used to treat this disease, but they are not always successful and have some important limitations.